 - Describe your Bases and columns – To help others quickly get up to speed, we recommend adding Base descriptions to explain how to use the Base.
 Similarly, column descriptions can explain the purpose of columns and how calculated fields are derived.

-- Create a team and invite others – Create a team on Airtable, so your group has a dedicated workspace for sharing Bases.
-Add the Base you setup by dragging it into the new team’s area on the home page.
-Invite people to join your new team, carefully considering who should receive owner, creator, editor and read-only permissions.
+- Create a workspace and invite others – Create a workspace on Airtable, so your group has a dedicated workspace for sharing Bases.
+Add the Base you setup by dragging it into the new workspace area on the home page.
+Invite people to join your new workspace, carefully considering who should receive owner, creator, editor and read-only permissions.

 - Establish conventions – Help your team develop conventions for how they use Airtable.
 Show them the ropes by creating views for people and mentioning people in comments.